Peterlee conveyancing FAQs

 Some conveyancing solicitors in Peterlee offer their services on an hourly basis others work on a fixed fee.

-Our panel of conveyancing solicitors work on a fixed legal fee basis, with no unexpected 'add-ons'.
+Your conveyancing solicitor will work on a fixed legal fee basis, with no unexpected 'add-ons'.
 Your conveyancing quote will set out what you will pay when your house sale or purchase goes through.

 If, for any reason at all, your house sale or purchase does not go ahead, you will be covered by our No Sale, No Fee guarantee.